infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_ip_allocation.md

 * `network_view`: optional, specifies the network view from which to get the specified network block.
   If a value is not specified, the name `default` is set as the network view.
 Example: `dmz_netview`.
 * `dns_view`: optional, specifies the DNS view in which to create the DNS resource records that are associated with the IP address.
-If a value is not specified, the name `default` is set as the DNS view.
-  This parameter is relevant only if `enable_dns` is set to `true`.
-If `enable_dns` is set to `false`, the `dns_view` parameter MUST be removed from the resource block.
+  * If `enable_dns` is set to `true`, you must configure this parameter.
+  * If `enable_dns` is set to `false`, you must remove this parameter from the resource block.

+  For more information, see the description of the enable_dns parameter.
   Example: `external`.
 * `enable_dns`: optional, a flag that specifies whether DNS records associated with the resource must be created.
 The default value is `true`.
   When you update the enable_dns parameter, consider the following points:
   * If you set the parameter to `false` when **creating** a resource, you must not specify the `dns_view` parameter.